Is your startup outgrowing spreadsheets? Consider the advantages of accounting software and how it can help your business grow.

 Fear not!
 Having a lot of cogs in the proverbial wheel probably means something's going right!
 You might have to put on your green visor and better-acquaint yourself with your calculator; and that's okay.

-However, when it starts to look like you're spending too much time deciphering your business finances and not enough time focused on business growth, then it may be time to consider outsourcing your bookkeeping.
+However, when it starts to look like you're spending too much time deciphering your business finances and not enough time focused on business growth, then it may be time to hire a bookkeeper or outsource your bookkeeping.
 In this article, we'll help you understand the importance of hiring a bookkeeper for your startup.
 Get ready to untangle some numbers and watch your creation fly.

 A bookkeeper is a professional who will maintain accurate records of every sale and expense from your company.
 This person (or service) helps establish and manage your bookkeeping system, and keep your company's general ledger up-to-date by recording all financial transactions into your bookkeeping or accounting software.